prestonharberts/bib/Bible/isa1.md

 ###### ¶ 24
 > Therefore, the Sovereign LORD of Heaven’s Armies,
 > The Powerful One of Israel, says this:
->  “ Ah, I will seek vengeance against my adversaries,
+> “Ah, I will seek vengeance against my adversaries,
->  “ I will take revenge against my enemies.
+> “I will take revenge against my enemies.
 ###### 25
->  “ I will attack you;
+> “I will attack you;
->  “ I will purify your metal with flux.
+> “I will purify your metal with flux.
->  “ I will remove all your slag.
+> “I will remove all your slag.
 ###### 26
->  “ I will reestablish honest judges as in former times,
+> “I will reestablish honest judges as in former times,
->  “ Wise advisers as in earlier days.
+> “Wise advisers as in earlier days.
->  “ Then you will be called, ‘The Just City,
+> “Then you will be called, ‘The Just City,
->  ‘ Faithful Town.’”
+> ‘Faithful Town.’”
 ###### ¶ 27
 > Zion will be freed by justice,
 > And her returnees by righteousness.